Zimmermann Apologized & Pulled Dress After Accusations Of Cultural Appropriation

 Following Twitter’s response and the organization’s statements, Zimmermann released a statement on Instagram.
 It reads, “Zimmermann acknowledges that the panelled tunic dress from our current swim collection was inspired by what we now understand to be a traditional garment from the Oaxaca region in Mexico.
 We apologize for the usage without appropriate credit to the cultural owners of this form of dress and for the offense this has caused.”
 The brand’s statement also noted that the Riders Panelled Tunic Dress has been permanently removed from all Zimmermann stores, as well as its online store.
 “We have taken steps to ensure this does not happen again in [the] future,” it concluded.

-According to a source close to the brand, Zimmermann is currently attempting to contact The Oaxacan Institute of Handicrafts, as well as the state’s government, in order to investigate the claims regarding the Lulu Drop Waist Mini Dress and Scoop Bikini.
+According to a source close to the brand, Zimmermann is currently attempting to contact The Oaxacan Institute of Handicrafts, as well as the state’s government, in order to investigate the claims regarding the Lulu Drop Waist Mini Dress and Scoop Bikini and discuss reparations.

 Refinery29 reached out to The Oaxacan Institute of Handicrafts, but at the time of publishing, had not yet heard back.